Kellys Bush Park

 The Kellys Bush Park is a heritage-listed bushland, partly on the former site of smelting works, at Nelson Parade, Hunters Hill in the Municipality of Hunter's Hill local government area of New South Wales, Australia.
 It is also known as Weil Park and The Smelting Company.
 The property is owned by Department of Planning and Environment, a department of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.
+It is famous for the green ban that was enacted by trade unionists to prevent its destruction.

 History

 Indigenous history

 At the time of European contact the Kelly's bush area was inhabited by the Wallumettagal Clan who spoke the Guringai language.
 They lived primarily on fish and shellfish, supplementing their diet when necessary with vegetables, marsupials, birds and grubs.
 They were also frequently observed firing the scrub both to facilitate access to the foreshore and to flush out game.
 Very little is known of their social structure and religious beliefs.